I love the classic combo of orange and almond – borrowing from the concept of an upside-down cake with this recipe

 - Fold in the almond flour, flour, baking powder and salt.

-- Finally add the orange juice.
+- Finally add the orange juice and two tablespoons of the marmalade.

 - Bake for 30 – 35 minutes, until the edges of the cake are golden and a skewer inserted comes out clean.